Dr Marion is a Hemifacial spasm London Specialist

-•Hemifacial spasm is characterised by an involuntary jerks of the facial muscles on one side of the face; it’s responsible of a closure of the eye on one side, and of twitches of the cheek and around the mouth, giving the appearance of winking.
+- Hemifacial spasm is characterised by involuntary jerks of the facial muscles on one side of the face; it’s responsible for a closure of the eye on one side, and of twitches of the cheek and around the mouth, giving the appearance of winking.

-• Hemifacial spasm is due in most cases to a compression of the facial nerve by an adjacent artery, just after the facial nerve has came out from the brainstem.
+- Hemifacial spasm is due in most cases to a compression of the facial nerve by an adjacent artery, just after the facial nerve has come out from the brainstem.
 A Brain MRI is requested to check for other rare causes of nerve compression.

 Treatment of Hemifacial spasm

-•The first line treatment is Botox injections into the facial muscles which are twitching.
-It is a very efficient treatment, which requires to be repeated every 4 months.
+- The first line treatment is Botox injections into the facial muscles which are twitching.
+It is a very efficient treatment, which requires being repeated every 4 months.
 The Botox injection will control easily the eye closure.
 The control of the spasm around the mouth can be more difficult if the spasm is severe; the injections have to be strong enough to control the spasm, but without weakening too much the muscles responsible of the smile.

-•Dr Marion has been a pioneer in france of treating Hemifacial spasm with Botulinum toxin and has 25 years experience in this treatment.
-She has participated to the publication on a book on Hemifacial spasm in 1997, presenting at that time her long term results (5 years follow up) of Botox treatment of hemifacial spasm.
+Dr Marion is a Hemifacial spasm London Specialist who has been a pioneer in France of treating Hemifacial spasm with Botulinum toxin and has 25 years experience in this treatment.
+She has participated to the publication of a book on Hemifacial spasm in 1997, presenting at that time her long-term results (5 years follow up) of Botox treatment of hemifacial spasm.